 When a file is marked as deleted, the space that it is taking up is basically earmarked as being available for new files.
 Some of the file’s identifying information is also stripped.
 However, data recovery software scans your data storage devices for files in this state and it can help you to get them back.

 Typically, data recovery software will give you a preview of recoverable files and let you filter the results so that you can get a better sense of the available files.
 You can recover many different file types.
-These include anything from documents and music to spreadsheets, emails, and PDFs.
+These include anything from Word documents and music to Excel spreadsheets, emails, and PDFs.
 This is an overview of how data recovery software works, but let’s look at the process in more detail below.